cdibened/crossword/README.md

 ## Overview
 ---

 A very simple speech-based crossword puzzle.
+Forgive the horrible code.
+Completed over the duration of a latte in a coffee-shop.

 Since this application uses [webkitSpeechRecongition](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html), supported browsers are: